venom1270/rps/README.md

 There may still be some situations where unexpected network interruptions break the clients (or server), but the most common cases should be handled by the current implementation.

+#### Commands

+- 123
+  - "Ping" command
+  - May be removed in future
+- 555
+  - Returns current scores in readable form
+  - Temporary
+- 556
+  - Return current game state in format`clientId:[score,choice1,choice2,...];...`)

 ## Future

 The idea is to have a standalone custom game server that I can build any kind of client I want to.
-The next step (besides polishing the server) would be to make a client with some nice UI/graphics, such as Unity.
+The next step (besides polishing the server) would be to make a client with some nice UI/graphics, such as Unity, which is already in development.